-Slewing Mobile Crane Licence All Classes
+Slewing Mobile Crane Licences – All Classes

 Under WHS Legislation you must be licenced to operate cranes in Australia.
 To obtain a licence to perform high-risk work, you must undertake formal training and successfully complete a national assessment for the class of licence.

-Slew Cranes include a multitude of cranes including, Mobile slew crane, Crawler crane, All-Terrain crane, Rough Terrain crane, Pin Jib’s etc
+Slew Cranes include a multitude of cranes including: Mobile slew crane, Crawler crane, All-Terrain crane, Rough Terrain crane, Pin Jib’s, etc

-The come in the following classes
+They come in the following classes:

 - C2 – Licence to operate slew crane up to and including 20T